Council Tax - Privacy notice

 Information may be shared with other services at our partner Authorities such as Housing Benefit.
 It may also be shared with other agencies in accordance with prevailing Data Protection Legislation for the detection and prevention of fraud and crime.

-Information gathered as part of the Council Tax billing process will be shared to identify empty properties within our district as allowed by the Local Government Act 2003 section 85.
+Information gathered as part of the Council Tax billing process will not be shared to identify empty properties within our district as allowed by the Local Government Act 2003 section 85.

 By law we must give out some information if we are asked - for example by the Department for Work and Pensions (DWP) or HM Revenue & Customs.